m13253/JKSN/README.md

 #### Checksums:

+    0xf0: a DJBHash checksum will be immediately followed
-    0xf0: a CRC32 checksum will be immediately followed
+    0xf1: a CRC32 checksum will be immediately followed
-    0xf1: an MD5 checksum will be immediately followed
+    0xf2: an MD5 checksum will be immediately followed
-    0xf2: a SHA-1 checksum will be immediately followed
+    0xf3: a SHA-1 checksum will be immediately followed
-    0xf3: a SHA-256 checksum will be immediately followed
+    0xf4: a SHA-256 checksum will be immediately followed
-    0xf4: a SHA-512 checksum will be immediately followed
+    0xf5: a SHA-512 checksum will be immediately followed
+    0xf8: a delayed DJBHash checksum will be present at the end of the stream
-    0xf8: a delayed CRC32 checksum will be present at the end of the stream
+    0xf9: a delayed CRC32 checksum will be present at the end of the stream
-    0xf9: a delayed MD5 checksum will be present at the end of the stream
+    0xfa: a delayed MD5 checksum will be present at the end of the stream
-    0xfa: a delayed SHA-1 checksum will be present at the end of the stream
+    0xfb: a delayed SHA-1 checksum will be present at the end of the stream
-    0xfb: a delayed SHA-256 checksum will be present at the end of the stream
+    0xfc: a delayed SHA-256 checksum will be present at the end of the stream
-    0xfc: a delayed SHA-512 checksum will be present at the end of the stream
+    0xfd: a delayed SHA-512 checksum will be present at the end of the stream

 #### Pragmas: